Forget next year’s media budget or your five-year strategy. Let’s gaze deeper into that CU crystal ball than we ever have before.

 When we finally conquer aging, how will this affect finance?
 Obviously, retirement planning will be entirely different when people can reasonably expect to live for 800 years.
 How might you structure something like a 200 year mortgage?

 [Author’s note: This is a fun topic I’d like to return to a few more times.
-Please use the comments to give your feedback and suggestions, or email me at firstname.lastname@example.org.]
+If you have feedback or suggestions, email me at [email protected].]